 There are other ways for enterprises to innovate.
 For example, early in its development, Google had an 80/20 rule where 80 percent of employee time is dedicated to core company projects, and the other 20 percent was considered ITO — or “innovation time out” — to work on creative side projects.
 While the ITO brought us Gmail, Google Maps, and Adsense, as Google grew into an established enterprise, it effectively shut down the program meant to encourage internal innovation.

 The transition from innovation powerhouse to innovation dead zone is a natural evolution as businesses mature.
 In the case of Google and parent company Alphabet, big innovation no longer takes place internally.
-Instead, the tech behemoth focuses on acquisitions or funding startups through its venture capital arm.
+Instead, the tech behemoth focuses on acquisitions or funding startups through its corporate venture capital arm.

 Acquisitions and corporate venture backing may be the most obvious and traditional forms of corporate innovation, but there’s another option that utilizes the brain trust already within organizations.
 Within every enterprise, there are smart people with great ideas with the potential to become the next big high-growth startup.